-Those are the opportunities we look for, where we really believe in the idea, believe it has the potential to be a significant company.
-We also believe that we can add some value in some discreet areas beyond just being in investor.
+Those are the opportunities we look for, where we believe in the idea, believe it has the potential to be a significant company.
+We also believe that we can add some value in some discreet areas beyond just being an investor.

 PEC: You mentioned at the onset that you had invested in other ecommerce companies, in addition to Bigcommerce.
 Are you able to say what those are?